Eri9898/osTicket-Installation/README.md

 This confirms IIS is successfully hosting your osTicket app and that port 80 is properly handling HTTP traffic.
 You’re basically telling your VM to host this site.
 </p>
 <br />
 17. On that same page, Ticket\YourName> Sites> Default> osTicket.
-Double-click PHP Manager within OSticket.
-Click “Enable or disable an extension” Enable: php_imap.dll – allows email fetching for tickets php_intl.dll – supports international characters & formatting php_opcache.dll – improves PHP performance by caching scripts Then Refresh osTicket Browser
+Double-click PHP Manager within osTicket.
+Click “Enable or Disable an extension” Enable: php_imap.dll – allows email fetching for tickets php_intl.dll – supports international characters & formatting php_opcache.dll – improves PHP performance by caching scripts Then Refresh osTicket Browser
-Enabling these is CRUCIAL because osTicket needs them to function smoothly, especially if you're handling email-based tickets
+Enabling these are CRUCIAL because osTicket needs them to function smoothly, especially if you're handling email-based tickets.
 </p>
 <br />
 18. Rename ost-sampleconfig.php to ost-config.php